EIBURS

 EIBURS is a flexible instrument and as such it may allow changes in the activities proposed during the second and third-year periods.
 However, the university or research centre must propose such changes at the beginning of these two periods, for approval by the EIB contact person and the EIB Institute.

-The university or research centre should include on its website a page on the EIBURS-supported activities.
+The university or research centre should include a page on the EIBURS-supported activities on its website.
 The results of the EIBURS research should be in the public domain and adequately disseminated to produce maximum benefit to the scientific and professional communities.
 The beneficiary must mention the EIB Institute’s support through EIBURS in any publication, activity, etc. supported by the sponsorship.
 The sponsorship will conclude after the acceptance of the final report produced by the university or research centre at the end of the three-year sponsorship period.
-The EIB and the university or research centre will aim to resolve amicably any potential conflicts arising between them, possibly through the appointment by common agreement of a third party that would issue a final verdict.
+The EIB and the university or research centre will aim to resolve any potential conflicts arising between them amicably, possibly through the appointment by common agreement of a third party that would issue a final verdict.

 Ongoing Projects